 Our cost optimization strategy for infrastructures includes three main steps:

 First, we want to make sure you are not overprovisioning or paying too much for certain services without even knowing it.
 An audit of your current infrastructure will help you optimize it and tailor it to your real needs.
-Our team will carry out an analysis and come up with suggestions on how you can optimize your infrastructure and cut unnecessary spending.
+Our team will carry out an analysis and provide suggestions on how you can optimize your infrastructure to cut extra spending.

-Full or partial cloud shift is a major step for many companies since it requires careful preparation and planning.
+Full or partial cloud migration is a major step for many companies since it requires careful preparation and planning.
 It is necessary, though, if you plan to benefit from using the latest technology, reduce the cost of infrastructure provisioning, and quickly build apps and services.
-At Visartech,we work with the most reputable cloud service providers: AWS, Azure, and Google Cloud.
+At Visartech we work with the most reputable cloud service providers: AWS, Azure, and Google Cloud.
 Our experts will help pick the right service package and billing type for your organization.

 At Visartech we believe in an individual approach.
-We offer Cloud consulting services to help you get the most out of your IT infrastructure capacities and improve applications performance.
+We offer cloud consulting services to help you get the most out of your IT infrastructure capacities and improve application performance.
 We look at the unique needs and specifics of your business and help tailor tech solutions to your business goals.

-Ultimately, your IT infrastructure’s operability and accessibility have a direct impact on the quality of your products and services.
-While traditional infrastructure management consumes significantly more time, labor, and communication efforts, the DevOps approach to infrastructure optimization is the exact solution that companies aiming to optimize IT operations and expenses are looking for.
+Ultimately, your IT infrastructure’s state has a direct impact on the quality of your platforms and services.
+While traditional infrastructure management consumes more time & effort, DevOps for its optimization is the solution.

-As per the Atlassian survey, 99% of companies report that the implementation of DevOps has benefited their organizations, and 61% say it has positively impacted their product quality.
+As per the Atlassian survey, 99% of companies report that the implementation of DevOps has benefited their organizations.
+And 61% say it has positively impacted their product quality.
 Companies also report spending less time handling support requests, eliminating disruptions and communication.
-On the other hand, the respondents acknowledge spending more time on infrastructure improvements.